lcao1812/janus-demo/README.md

 # janus-test

 A test app for the Janus WebRTC server.
 Contains a Fedora dockerfile for a Janus container, and a simple express api server.
-Source code for reunitus react app taken from https://github.com/agonza1/reunitus.
+In addition, source code for reunitus react app taken from https://github.com/agonza1/reunitus.

 ## Setup